EduardoN/Synapse_AdventureWorks2019/documentation/Ingest_To_DataLake.md

 ![Ingest Database](./../images/IngestDatabaseXIV.png)

 To see the generated files, on the left click on Data, on the Data page click on Linked.
-Expand Azure Data Lake Storage Gen 2, expland the Data Lake instance (in this demo we called it synapse-instance-adventureWorks2019-demo), click on the adventireworks2019 folder, and there you will see the three generated parquet files.
+Expand Azure Data Lake Storage Gen 2, expand the Data Lake instance (in this demo we called it synapse-instance-adventureWorks2019-demo), click on the adventireworks2019 folder, and there you will see the three generated parquet files.

 ![Ingest Database](./../images/IngestDatabaseXV.png)